 I read and listen to a lot of people who talk about race, racism, and oppression within the church and the academy.
 Some are academics who I, a seminary-trained theologian-activist struggle to understand.
-Others are pastors and lay leaders who are excellent storytellers but have less of the critical race theory and historical context to round out their dialog.
+Others are pastors and lay leaders who are excellent storytellers but have less of the critical race theory and historical context to … More The Trouble I’ve Seen: Changing the Way the Church Views Racism

 Over 100,000 people are expected to join the Azusa Now meeting in Los Angeles, CA on Saturday April 9, 2016.
 Pentecostal leaders like Heidi Baker, Bill Johnson and Daniel Kolenda will speak at the event which is arranged by TheCall.